txaiwieser/TWSpriteKitUtils/README.markdown

 This project requires Swift 1.2 and Xcode 6.3.

+You can help adding issues and submitting pull requests.

 ## Easy to use SpriteKit controls

 TWControls is a project that attempts to provide an easy-to-use API to perform actions based on user interaction on SpriteKit.
 It provides controls like Buttons and Switches.
 Is written in pure Swift and uses closures to perform actions triggered by the controls.